Third Watch

 Third Watch is an American crime drama television series created by John Wells and Edward Allen Bernero that aired on NBC from September 23, 1999, to May 6, 2005, with a total of 132 episodes spanning over six seasons.
 It was produced by John Wells Productions, in association with Warner Bros.
 Television.

 The show takes place in New York City, and was filmed on location there.
-It stars an ensemble cast of characters, the storylines centered on the lives of police officers in the New York City Police Department (NYPD) and the firefighters and Emergency Medical Services (EMS) Personnel in the New York City Fire Department (FDNY), all working the same fictional precinct during the 3:00 p.m. to 11:00 p.m. shift, also known as the "third watch".
+It stars an ensemble cast of characters, the storylines centered on the lives of police officers in the New York City Police Department (NYPD) and the firefighters and Emergency Medical Services (EMS) Personnel in the New York City Fire Department (FDNY), all working the same fictional precinct during the 3:00p.m. to 11:00p.m. shift, also known as the "third watch".

 After the September 11 attacks hit New York in 2001, season three opened with the episode "In Their Own Words", which aired on October 15, 2001, and featured interviews with real-life NYPD and FDNY members who responded to the attacks.
 The following episode was titled "September Tenth".

 Premise

 The series followed the exploits of a group of police officers, firefighters, and paramedics in the fictional NYPD 55th Precinct and the fictional FDNY Squad 55/Ladder 100/Battalion 24 firehouse, whose shifts fell between 3 pm and 11 pm, the "third watch".
 The precinct and fire station were located on the fictional corner of King Boulevard and Arthur Street; hence the nickname "Camelot".
-Exterior/interior shots of the 55th Precinct and the firehouse were filmed in Long Island City, Queens, although both in the show appear to be located somewhere between the Bronx, and Midtown and Inwood in Manhattan.
+Exterior and interior shots of the 55th Precinct and the firehouse were filmed in Long Island City, Queens; however, in the show, they are located somewhere between Midtown Manhattan, Inwood, and the Bronx.

 Third Watch succeeded in presenting all three branches of New York City's emergency services in the same show, reviving a failed attempt to do so nine years prior with the similarly themed H.E.L.P.
 The show balanced numerous single-episode events with other, ongoing storylines, some of which spanned multiple seasons.
 Though it gained much acclaim and eventually won an award for its emotional and honest portrayal of 9/11 and its aftermath, Third Watch was also criticized in some circles for extremely detailed violence, and extensive (by network standards) profane language.
 The show was created, produced, and written by John Wells and Edward Allen Bernero.
 The theme song for the show was "Keep Hope Alive" by The Crystal Method, except for the pilot episode, when "Right Here, Right Now" by Fatboy Slim was played during the opening sequence.

 In the spring of 2005, NBC decided not to renew Third Watch, making the sixth season its last.
 The series' finale, "Goodbye to Camelot", aired in the United States on Friday, May 6, 2005.
 Several major newspapers, including the New York Times and the Bergen Record, have since listed it as a TV show that was cancelled too early.